Al Masha: Rural Commons

 May 6–10, 2024

-Andrea Bagnato joined the course both as a tutor and as the curator of Difficult Heritage, an annual gathering that brought together DAAS, the Royal College of Art in London, and the city of Carlentini.
-Set in a former Fascist village near Siracusa, the week-long intensive program consisted of collective learning, walks, assemblies, and performance.
+Besides his role as a tutor, Andrea Bagnato was the curator of Difficult Heritage, an annual gathering hosted together by DAAS, the Royal College of Art in London, Museo delle Civiltà in Rome, and the city of Carlentini.
+Set in a former Fascist village near Siracusa, the week-long intensive program consisted of collective learning, walks, assemblies, and performance with a wide range of local and international guests.

 Participants included Sandi Hilal, Alessandro Petti, Emilio Distretti, Judith Wielander, Luigi Coppola, Pelin Tan, Cooking Sections, Matteo Lucchetti, Ana Maria León, Agostino Quaranta, and more.